 Agriculture and Landscape

-Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore, which overlook the sea, are the five ancient fishing villages that have retained the charm of their natural landscapes.
-An environment in which the secular work of generations has transformed an inaccessible territory into a landscape of extraordinary beauty.
-These five towns make up The Cinque Terre National Park, declared by UNESCO in 1997, a World Heritage Site.
+Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore, perched above the sea, are five time-honored fishing villages preserving the allure of their untouched landscapes.
+This extraordinary beauty is the result of generations turning a once-inaccessible territory into a captivating tapestry of land and sea.
+United as The Cinque Terre National Park, UNESCO recognized their charm in 1997, designating them a World Heritage Site.